AdamBoley/Project-Beergate/README.md

 Later:
 - implement upvotes / downvotes feature for Comments - on hold
 - move review deletion link in review.html to a bootstrap modal, so that it becomes more difficult to delete reviews / or they cannot be deleted by accident
+- mimic an excerpt on the index cards with `{{ review.content|slice:":100" }}` to show the first 100 characters - fancy formatting in those first 100 characters could prove problematic, but test this first

 To consider:
 - The UpdateReviewView and update_review page that allow users to update their reviews redirect back to the review.html page with the updated content
 - this could prove to be a vulnerability for malicious users - i.e they pose as honest users and submit a seemingly plausible review, then update it with malicious content
 - therefore, should updates set reviews back to false so that I must re-approve them?
 - this is vulnerability, but a post method in the update view creates a new record
+- Martin agrees
 - This may actually be a feature to prevent malicious attacks - the old, innocuous record that was updated remains, whilst the new record is unapproved
 - Then the admin user can then delete malicious records
 - And if the update is genuine, the admin user simply switches out the records